budlabs/i3ass/README.md

 (the latter issue is only partially fixed, moving in containers that are not tabbed or stacked with i3flip is temporarily disabled)

+more [i3get] fixes: there where some issues related to special characters in title of a window, and a bug that made all class searching and fetching not work. both fixed now.

 ### v.0.1.7